Average-case Acceleration Through Spectral Density Estimation: Average-Case Acceleration

-where the last equality follows from the fact that $P$ is a normalized polynomial, thus $P(0) = 1$. \end{proof} \fi

-\begin{remark} The algorithm \eqref{eq:optimal_method}, although being optimal over the space of all first-order methods, does not require storage of previous gradients.
-Instead, it has a very convenient momentum-like form and only requires to store two $d$-dimensional vectors. \end{remark}
+\begin{remark} Algorithm \eqref{eq:optimal_method}, although being optimal over the space of all first-order methods, does not require storage of previous gradients.
+Instead, it has a very convenient momentum-like form and only requires storing two $d$-dimensional vectors. \end{remark}

 \begin{remark} \textbf{(Relationship with Conjugate Gradient).} The derivation of the proposed method bears a strong resemblance with the Conjugate Gradient method~\citep{hestenes1952methods}.
-One key conceptual difference is that the conjugate gradient constructs the optimal polynomial for the \emph{empirical spectral density}, while we construct a polynomial that is optimal only for the expected spectral density.
+One key conceptual difference is that the conjugate gradient constructs the optimal polynomial for the \emph{empirical spectral distribution}, while we construct a polynomial that is optimal only for the expected spectral distribution.
 A more practical advantage is that the proposed method is more amenable to non-quadratic minimization. \end{remark}

-The previous Theorem gives a recipe to construct an optimal algorithm from a sequence of residual orthogonal polynomials.
-However, in practice we may not have access to the expected spectral density $\mu$, let alone its sequence of residual orthogonal polynomials.
+The previous theorem gives a recipe to construct an optimal algorithm from a sequence of residual orthogonal polynomials.
+However, in practice we may not have access to the expected spectral distribution $\mu$, let alone its sequence of residual orthogonal polynomials.